 So, it is extremely important to Excel remove trailing spaces!

-Leading spaces (at the start of the text) and Trailing spaces (at the end of the text) usually get in the way when we want to perform operations in Excel.
+Leading spaces (at the start of the text), Trailing spaces (at the end of the text) and Non-Breaking spaces (prevents line breaks from occurring at a particular point) usually get in the way when we want to perform operations in Excel.

-Whether it leading or trailing spaces, we already have a couple ways how to clean them in Excel.
+Whether it leading, trailing or non-breaking spaces, we have a couple of ways how to easily clean them in Excel:

 The spaces get removed with no issues: